-- 1. The design holder shall enjoy the right to issue to a third party an exclusive or non-exclusive licence for using a design within the whole or part of the Republic of Lithuania. - 2.
-The licensing contract data shall be recorded in the Design Register of the Republic of Lithuania upon the request of one of the parties to the licensing contract.
-The following documents shall be submitted to the State Patent Bureau alongside with the request: - 1) a document certifying the conclusion of the licensing contract signed by both parties or a notarised extract from the licensing contract; - 2) a document certifying the payment of a fixed fee; - 3) the power of attorney issued to a representative (where appropriate); - 3.
-The following must be indicated in the document certifying the conclusion of a licensing contract or in an extract from the licensing contract: - 1) the name or the personal name, surname and address (headquarters) of the design holder; - 2) the name or the personal name, surname and address (headquarters) of the licensee; - 3) registration number of the design for which the licence is granted; - 4) type of the licence; - 5) the time period of the validity of the licence; - 6) the territory in which the licence is valid. - 4.
-The State Patent Bureau shall examine the received documents within one month from the date of receipt of the documents specified in paragraph 3 of this Article and, upon ascertaining that the documents meet the requirements of this Article, shall record the data relating to the conclusion of the licensing contract in the Design Register of the Republic of Lithuania. - 5.
-A licensing contract shall have effect vis-à-vis third parties after entry in the Design Register of the Republic of Lithuania.
-The entered data relating to the licensing contract shall be published in the Official Bulletin of the State Patent Bureau.
+1. The design holder shall enjoy the right to issue to a third party an exclusive or nonexclusive licence for using a design within the whole or part of the Republic of Lithuania.

+2. The licensing contract data shall be recorded in the Design Register of the Republic of Lithuania upon the payment of a fixed fee and the filing of a request of one of the parties to the licensing contract.
+The following documents shall be submitted to the State Patent Bureau alongside with the request:

+1) a document certifying the conclusion of the licensing contract signed by both parties or an extract from the licensing contract, signed by one of the parties to the transfer or the representative thereof;

+2) the power of attorney issued to a representative (where appropriate);

+3. The following must be indicated in the document certifying the conclusion of a licensing contract or in an extract from the licensing contract:

+1) the name or the personal name, surname and address (headquarters) of the design holder;

+2) the name or the personal name, surname and address (headquarters) of the licensee;

+3) registration number of the design for which the licence is granted;

+4) type of the licence;

+5) the time period of the validity of the licence;

+6) the territory in which the licence is valid.

+4. The State Patent Bureau shall examine the received documents within a time limit set out by the Regulations and, upon ascertaining that the documents satisfy the requirements of this Law and the Regulations, shall record the data relating to the conclusion of the licensing contract in the Design

+Register of the Republic of Lithuania.
+Having established that the submitted documents do not satisfy the requirements of this Law or the Regulations, the State Patent Bureau shall send the applicant, design holder or his representative a notification identifying the deficiencies and suggestions for their remedy.
+If the said deficiencies are not remedied within one month from the dispatch of the said notification, the request for recordal of the data on the licensing contract in the Design Register of the Republic of Lithuania shall be deemed not to have been submitted.

+5. The data relating to the recordal of the licensing contract in the Design Register of the Republic of Lithuania shall be published in the Official Bulletin of the State Patent Bureau.

-- 6. The design holder may invoke the rights provided for by Article 36 of this Law against a licensee who contravenes any of the provisions in his licensing contract. - 7.
-The provisions of paragraphs 1-6 of this Article shall also apply mutatis mutandis to the sublicensing contract.
+6. The design holder may invoke the rights provided for by Article 36 of this Law against a licensee who contravenes any of the provisions in his licensing contract.

+7. The provisions of paragraphs 1-6 of this Article shall also apply mutatis mutandis to the sublicensing contract.